Doug Williams (quarterback): Washington Redskins

-Williams suffered from injuries the following season and was outplayed by Mark Rypien, who eventually won the starting job.
-Despite competing for the same starting job, Williams and Rypien were so supportive of each other that T-shirts were sold with the caption "United We Stand", depicting the two quarterbacks as cartoon characters with Williams saying "I'm for Mark" and Rypien saying "I'm for Doug".
+As it turned out, Williams suffered from injuries early on, and was replaced by Rypien, who eventually won the starting job.
+Despite competing for the same starting job, the dynamics were completely different from the Williams/Schroeder quarterback controversy, as there was no animosity between the two.
+Williams praised Rypien's work ethic and ability to process information he shared, while Rypien has cited Williams as a mentor to him both on and off the field.
+The two were so supportive of each other that T-shirts were sold with the caption "United We Stand", depicting the two quarterbacks as cartoon characters with Williams saying "I'm for Mark" and Rypien saying "I'm for Doug".
 Williams would play one final season in 1989, as Rypien's backup, during the latter's first Pro Bowl season.

 Finances played a large part in Williams' departure from the Redskins, with Williams slated to make $1 million in 1990 as the team's backup quarterback.
 The Redskins were able to sign former New York Giants quarterback Jeff Rutledge for the backup role for substantially less money, making Williams expendable.
 Williams received scant attention from other teams following his waiver by the Redskins – a situation which he flatly attributed to racism.
 Williams retired with a 5–9 record as Redskins starter (8–9, counting playoffs) and a 38–42–1 record as a regular season starter (42–45–1, including 7 playoff starts).
 He had 100 passing touchdowns and 15 rushing touchdowns in 88 NFL games.